SpektraSystems/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

 ## Task 5: Explore the results of data lineage tracking for Synapse Pipelines

-In this task, you will explore Synapse Pipeline data lineage in Azure Purview.
+In this task, you will explore Synapse Pipeline data lineage in Microsoft Purview.

 1. In the list of Purview collection assets, note the `Copy data1` asset of type Azure Synapse Analytics.